 A gift in your will or living trust.
-You can leave a legacy at Iowa State University by donating property to us through your will or living trust.
+You can leave a legacy at Iowa State University by donating property to Iowa State through your will or living trust.

 A memorial or tribute gift.
-If you have a friend or family member whose life has been touched by Iowa State, consider making a gift to us in his or her name.
+If you have a friend or family member whose life has been touched by Iowa State, consider making a gift in their name.

 An endowed gift.
 Create an endowment or contribute to one that is already established to ensure that your support of Iowa State will last forever.

 A charitable gift annuity.
 You can sometimes use non-income producing property such as valuable stamp and coin collections or works of art in exchange for life payments and a federal income tax charitable deduction.
 The amount of the charitable deduction depends, in part, on whether the donated items are retained by the charity and used for its tax-exempt purpose.

 A charitable remainder trust.
 You may be able to contribute tangible personal property to a charitable remainder trust.
 If you or a family member is an income beneficiary, you will receive a federal income tax charitable deduction when the property is sold.
 An additional contribution of cash or appreciated securities is recommended to cover expenses until the tangible personal property is sold.